United States Edition

 • High

 Enjoys a full sun position in your garden and remember to water often.
 Homemade Pickles is generally regarded as a tender plant, so it is really important to plant out well after your last frost date.
-Use USDA Hardiness Zone 3 - 14 as your guideline for the appropriate climate for this plant.
-Homemade Pickles needs a soil ph of 5.5 to 6.8 (weakly acidic soil).
+Homemade Pickles needs a soil ph of 5.0 to 6.8 (moderately acidic soil - weakly acidic soil).

 Growing Homemade Pickles from seed